 Yes, each store has a standard order interface just like a single WooCommerce store.
 Each store can be handled by a shop manager that has access to that shop only.

 Can I use any payment gateways for any store?

 Yes, any payment gateway plugin works.
-Additionally, any store in the network can use different, or the same payment gateways.
-It’s also possible to use multiple payment gateways such as Stripe, PayPal, Authorize.net etc.
+Any store in the network can use different or the same payment gateways.
+If needed, it’s possible to use multiple payment gateways such as Stripe, PayPal, Authorize.net, or your preferred gateway.